What is the Brexit Adjustment Reserve?

 What does it mean for Ireland?

-Ireland is the biggest beneficiary of the Brexit Adjustment Reserve with a total allocation of €920.4 million.
-This funding will help Ireland’s economy in mitigating the impact of Brexit, through support to regions and economic sectors, including job creation and protection, such as short-time work schemes, re-skilling, and training.
+Ireland is the biggest beneficiary of the Brexit Adjustment Reserve with a total allocation of €802 million received in pre-financing.
+This funding will help Ireland’s economy in mitigating the impact of Brexit, through support to regions and affected economic sectors.